skypjack/entt/docs/md/entity.md

 Furthermore, it's quite common for a group of elements to be created close in time and therefore fallback into adjacent positions, thus favoring locality even on random accesses.
-Locality that won't be sacrificed over time given the stability of storage positions, with undoubted performance advantages.<br/>
+Locality that won't be sacrificed over time given the stability of storage positions, with undoubted performance advantages.
-Of course, the cost moves to linear iterations, where views and groups will have to identify (and discard) all tombstones.
-However, once considered the benefits, from performance to ease of use, and given the many optimizations that make this cost negligible, this is configured as one of the most convenient solutions and certainly something to take into consideration.

 ## Making the most of range-destroy